-- 2. Committing assault and/or battery - (Law enforcement will be contacted) - 3.
+- 2. Committing assault and/or battery (Law enforcement will be contacted) - 3.
 Extorting and/or blackmailing a student (Law enforcement will be contacted) - 4.
 Committing extreme misconduct - 5.
 Committing a theft and/or possession of stolen property of less than \$50 (Law enforcement will be contacted) - 6.
-Smoking or possessing tobacco products or related objects - 7.
-Committing vandalism of less than \$50 (Law enforcement will be contacted) - 8.
+Smoking or possessing tobacco products or related 7.
+Committing vandalism of less than \$50 - (Law enforcement will be contacted) 8.
 Committing sexual harassment - (Law enforcement will be contacted) - 9.
-Brandishing a weapon (Law enforcement will be contacted) 10.
-Gross disrespect or disobedience to a staff member,
+Brandishing a weapon (Law enforcement will be contacted) - 10.
+Gross disrespect or disobedience to a staff member, using profane or disrespectful language or gesturing in a profane or disrespectful manner at a staff - 11.
+Aiding, abetting or concealing any of the above misbehaviors results in punishment as a principal - 12.
+Possessing a weapon, look-a-like gun or knife that does not violate state law (Law enforcement will be contacted) - 13.
+This list of offenses is not all inclusive

 - 1. An administrator will confer with the appropriate staff member and take the proper action. - 2.
-If warranted, the student will be removed immediately from school and the parent/guardian will be notified. - 3.
+If warranted, the student will be removed immediately from school and the parent/guardian will - 3.
 If appropriate, the administrator will contact law enforcement authorities. - 4.
 The staff member and administrator will follow established due process procedures. - 5.
 The student will make restitution in all cases for which it is appropriate.

-The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary action
+The principal, director or school disciplinarian under extenuating circumstances may use discretion in increasing or decreasing the disciplinary

-- Five days out-of-school suspension - (First time violators of smoking or smoking paraphernalia ban are required to go to a tobacco resistance workshop sponsored by the school district instead of the five days out-of-school suspension)
+Five days out-of-school suspension

+(First time violators of smoking or smoking paraphernalia ban are required to go to a tobacco resistance workshop sponsored by the school district instead of the five days out-of-school suspension)